 Give the hero a little runway to start the game.

 If this stack runs after the flag is clicked,

-Now, snap the stack just above the motion loop, and cap it off with a “when flag clicked,”
+Now, snap the stack just above the motion loop and

 how much the ground moves forward at the start.

 In the next video, you'll add gravity and jumping.

-Now, it's your turn:
+Now it's your turn.

-Place an “if” block inside a “forever” loop to check
+Place an if block inside a forever loop to check

 If it is, broadcast the forward message.